-Taking care of all design-related needs for Grain Barge and Tobacco Factory, Dave also curates the exhibitions.
-The rest of the week he works from his studio in Old Market as a freelance illustrator.
+Jenny takes care of all design-related needs for the Grain Barge and Tobacco Factory.
+The rest of the week she works from her home office as a freelance designer.

 Having joined Tobacco Factory at the outset to set up the Cafe Bar in 2001, Sarah oversees all aspects of Tobacco Factory's Cafe Bar, including events, the Sunday Market as well as Grain Barge.

 Responsible for spreading the word about all aspects of Grain Barge and Tobacco Factory, David works with the team to ensure that everyone gets to know everything that’s going on.

 The Bristol Pound is a secure, local currency, designed to support Bristol’s independent businesses.